 During the Battle of Britain period the units operating Rocs near the south Coast of England found themselves in the front line.
 This included 2AACU (Anti Aircraft Co-operation Unit) based at Gosport near Portsmouth, various Naval flights operating out of nearby Lee-on Solent and 559 fighter training squadron at Eastleigh (now Southampton airport).
 On the 13th June a Roc from 2AACU exchanged fire with an enemy aircraft .
 On the 12th August 1940 a Navy Roc operating from Lee-on-Solent was surprised by a Bf109 on his tail but managed to escape by going into a steep dive and using the dive-brakes to pull-out low over the water.
-On the 16th August Gosport was attacked by Stuka dive-bombers and two Rocs were damaged.
-This prompted the stationing of 4 Rocs around the perimeter of the airbase with their turrets permanently manned to operate in the ground-to-air role.**** The most well documented Roc encounter with an enemy aircraft came on the 26th September when a Heinkel 59 Seaplane was engaged over the Solent, an event fully described by Sqdn Ldr DH Clarke in the article "The Decision is Always the Pilots" in the October 1961 edition of the RAF Flying Review.
+On the 16th August Gosport airfield was attacked by Stuka dive-bombers and two Rocs were damaged.
+On the 18th August Gosport was raided again with extensive damage caused.
+This prompted the stationing of 4 Rocs around the perimeter of the airbase, with the rear fuselage propped up and their turrets permanently manned during daylight hours to operate in the ground-to-air role.**** The most well documented Roc encounter with an enemy aircraft came on the 26th September when a Heinkel 59 Seaplane was engaged over the Solent, an event fully described by Sqdn Ldr DH Clarke in the article "The Decision is Always the Pilots" in the October 1961 edition of the RAF Flying Review.

 There are suggestions that during the winter of 1940-41 Rocs were sometimes used in Scotland and the north of England as night-fighters against German bombers and mine-laying aircraft.
-In particular there are anecdotal reports that a Roc was scrambled to try to intercept Rudolph Hess on his flight to Scotland in May 1941.
+Certainly Rocs operating out of Donibristle kept an eye out for German raiders when conducting training missions over the Firth of Forth.